 ID n° Data type Data variable Data unit Measured (m), calculated (c) indicated (I) or estimated (e) Recording frequency Proportion of data to be monitored How will the data be archived? (electronic/ paper) For how long is archived data to be kept?
-Comment D.3.1 Energy Gross Electricity generated by the project MWh М Continuous 100% Electronic and paper During the whole crediting period + 2 The net electricity produced will displace electricity imported D.3.2 G Electricity consumed by the project (new plant) VI Continuous 100 years from grid, and the surplus will be exported to grid.
-D.3.3 Fuel Amount of Biomass consumed by the project and generated by Rickli tonne/ M Monthly 100% Electronic and paper During the whole crediting period + 2 Rickli will monitor the biomass consumed by the project through the D.3.4 Amount of Biomass consumed by the project and obtained from third parties month years invoices emitted by the suppliers.
-D.3.5 Total annual project activity (methane component) related emissions tCO 2 e/yr С Yearly 100% Electronic and paper During the whole crediting period + 2 years
+Comment D.3.1 Enour Electricity sold to the grid MWh м Continuous 1000 Electronic and During the whole This item will be D.3.2 Energy Electricity consumed by Thermo MWN М Continuous 100% paper 2 years meters D.3.3 Fuel Amount of Biomass consumed by the project and obtained from third parties tonne/ month М Monthly 100% Electronic and paper During the whole crediting period + 2 years D.3.4 Total annual project activity (methane component) related emissions tCO 2 e/yr С Yearly 100% Electronic and paper During the whole crediting period + 2 years

 D.4.
-Name of person/entity determining the monitoring methodology: EcoSecurities Ltd. is the entity determining the monitoring plan and participating in the project as the Carbon Advisor.
+Name of person/entity determining the monitoring methodology:

+EcoSecurities Ltd is the entity determining the monitoring plan and participating in the project as the Carbon Advisor.